 So even if your location might suck or you face political limits, if you play it right, this can be turned into an advantage!

 A refreshing book shines a much-needed light on a seriously underrated country and economy.
-This is very insightful!
+Start-Up Nation is very insightful!
 If you’re interested in entrepreneurship, give this a go 🙂

 What else can you learn from the blinks?